ErikPolzin/udp-chat/README.md

 In a new terminal:

 Connect to a server on localhost
-1. Run "make cli" to start the client
+1. Run "python3 -m udp_chat.client" to start the client

 Connect to a server IP address
-1. Run "make cli (IP address) (port number)" to start the client GUI
+1. Run "python3 -m udp_chat.client (IP address) (port number)" to start the client GUI

 -----------------------------------------------------------------
         5. Delete the enviroment